Basic offspring number and robust feedback design for the biological control of vectors by sterile insect release technique: CONTROL PRINCIPLE

-The inequalities~\eqref{eq10a},~\eqref{eq10b},~\eqref{eq10c} are decoupled from~\eqref{eq10d}.
+\comment{ The inequalities~\eqref{eq10a},~\eqref{eq10b},~\eqref{eq10c} are decoupled from~\eqref{eq10d}.
 The corresponding set of three differential equations obtained by substituting $\leq$ for $=$ is formally identical to system~\eqref{eq1}, with a basic offspring number $\cN' = \frac{\beta_E}{(\nu_E+\delta_E)\delta_F} \frac{(\nu_E+\delta_E)\delta_F}{\beta_E}\theta = \theta < 1$.
 The extinction equilibrium of this system is thus GAS.
 As it is a cooperative system, it may serve as a comparison system.
 One deduces that each of its solutions dominates the solution of~\eqref{eq2} departing from the same initial condition.
 As a conclusion, the solution of~\eqref{eq2} also converges to 0.

 Let $\varepsilon >0$.
 Adding $\varepsilon E$, $\varepsilon M$, $\varepsilon F$ respectively in the right-hand sides of~\cref{eq10a,eq10b,eq10c}, amounts to subtracting $\varepsilon$ from $\delta_E, \delta_M, \delta_F$ and does not modify the stability of the system for small enough $\varepsilon>0$, as the corresponding value of $\cN'$ is continuous with respect to $\varepsilon$.
-This shows that the convergence is exponential, and achieves the proof of \Cref{th2}. { $\blacksquare$}
+This shows that the convergence is exponential, and achieves the proof of \Cref{th2}. { $\blacksquare$} }

-\begin{remark} The speed of convergence of the population to zero under a control that verifies~\eqref{eq9} may be guaranteed (that is, estimated from below) using the stability modulus of the matrix in the comparison system~\eqref{eq10}.
-On the other hand, notice that, whatever the control $u$, one has $\dot E \geq - (\nu_E+\delta_E) E$, $\dot M \geq - \delta_M M$ and $\dot F \geq - \delta_F F$.
-This imposes hard limitations on the convergence speed, but is usually not restrictive in practice. \end{remark}
+\begin{remark} The speed of convergence of the population to zero under a control that verifies~\eqref{eq9} may be guaranteed (that is, estimated from below) using a comparison system.
+On the other hand, whatever the control $u$, $\dot E \geq - (\nu_E+\delta_E) E$, $\dot M \geq - \delta_M M$ and $\dot F \geq - \delta_F F$.
+This imposes hard limitations on the convergence speed, usually not restrictive in practice. \end{remark}

 Ensuring condition~\eqref{eq9} is thus sufficient to stabilize the origin of the wild insect equations.
 We will apply this idea in~\Cref{se3} (resp.~\Cref{se4}) to the synthesis of stabilizing state feedback (resp.~output feedback) control laws through continuous-time releases.
 It is intuitively reasonable to expect that~\eqref{eq9} may be fulfilled provided the released quantities are `large enough'.
 However, we also aim at constructing control laws that vanish when reaching the control goal.
-We will see in the sequel that it is even possible to complete stabilization with a {\em finite} total amount of released insects, that is with the property
+We will see in the sequel that it is possible to complete stabilization with a {\em finite} total amount of released insects, i.e.~with the property

 Before going further, notice that~\eqref{eq9} is equivalent to $\exists\, \theta\in (0,1)$, $\exists\, T\geq 0$, $\forall t\geq T$, $\frac{M_s(t)}{M(t)} \geq \alpha(\theta) := \frac{1}{\gamma}\left( \frac{\cN}{\theta} - 1 \right)$.
 The map $\theta\mapsto \alpha(\theta)$ is {\em decreasing} and maps $(0,1)$ into $(\frac{1}{\gamma}(\cN - 1), +\infty)$, and finally~\eqref{eq9} is equivalent to